Guidelines

 Note: Associated travel costs includes domestic travel to secure visas, internal flights within the USA, and other travel while overseas (if applicable), with details and receipts included in the final acquittal report.

-• A living allowance of $1,250 per week (excluding GST) to cover cost of living expenses, including accommodation, meals and incidental expenses.
-Funding is available for a minimum of 8 weeks and a maximum of 16 weeks duration ($20,000 maximum).
+• A living allowance of $1,600 per week (excluding GST) to cover cost of living expenses, including accommodation, meals and incidental expenses.
+Funding is available for a minimum of 8 weeks and a maximum of 16 weeks duration ($25,600 maximum, excluding GST).

 No additional funding will be provided.
 The applicant organisation will have to refund some of the fellowship funding if the duration of the Fellow’s overseas visit is reduced, as there will be a reduction in the living allowance entitlement.